 Why Are We Painting Cherry Cabinets?

+Now that we’ve updated the walls and surrounding areas, the kitchen feels so formal compared to the style of the rest of our furnishings in our home.
 As of right now…it doesn’t flow at ALL with our foyer & dining room makeover.
-The kitchen is visible from the foyer and the cherry feels so formal compared to the style of the rest of our furnishings in our home.
 As demonstrated by Max.
 Only casual vibes around here, lol.

 I gave this a lot of thought.
 Mark didn’t love these particular cabinets and he’s a wood lover, so he’s been encouraging me to paint them.
 In our previous house we loved having a neutral backdrop and introducing wood tones in smaller pieces.
 So paint it is.